emrekutlug/getting-started-with-pyspark/README.md

 ### What is SparkContext?

-Spark comes with interactive python shell in which PySpark is already installed in it.
+Spark comes with an interactive python shell that has PySpark already installed.
 PySpark automatically creates a SparkContext for you in the PySpark Shell.
 SparkContext is an entry point into the world of Spark.
 An entry point is a way of connecting to Spark cluster.
 We can use SparkContext using sc variable.
 In the following examples, we retrieve SparkContext version and Python version of SparkContext.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2009.57.11.png" alt="drawing" width="800" height="200"/>

-### Using map and filter methods with Lambda function in Python
+### Use map and filter methods with Lambda function in Python

 Lambda functions are anonymous functions in Python.
 Anonymous functions do not bind to any name in runtime and it returns the functions without any name.
 They are usually used with map and filter methods.
 Lambda functions create functions to be called later.
 In the following example, we use lambda function with map and flter methods.